Orientation Frequently Asked Questions

 How will I do my laundry?

 Every residence hall has washers and dryers for students to do their laundry.
-Purchase a laundry card from the College Store on campus and add value to your card online.
-For pricing, add-value instructions, and more information, visit the Auxiliary Services Laundry website.
+Students may download an app to pay for washer and dryer cycles.
+For pricing, instructions, and more information, visit the Auxiliary Services page on the myWestmont portal.

 Where do I park when I arrive?

 Follow the signs to the residence hall in which you'll be living.
 After your belongings are unloaded, please move your car down to the lower campus parking lots so we can have room for more people to unload their belongings.

 Are first-year students allowed to have vehicles on campus?